rexrainbow/phaser3-rex-notes/docs/docs/ui-menu.md

 - `items` : Array of item data for each button.
 Each item has
     - `children` : An array of items for sub-menu, optional.
     - Other custom properties
-- `createBackgroundCallbackScope` : Callback to return container object of menu's bckground.
+- `createBackgroundCallback` : Callback to return container object of menu's bckground.
     - Properties of `items` parameter
         - `items.scene` : Scene of this menu object.
 - `createButtonCallback` : Callback to return container object of each item.